Maintenance & Domestic Violence Protection in India

 Widening the scope of domestic violence

-The Protection from DV Act is applicable for those women who are or have been in a relationship with the abuser where both parties have lived together in a shared household.
+The Protection from DV Act is applicable for women who have lived with the abuser together in a shared household.
 Cohabitation may be consanguinity, marriage, or a relationship in the nature of marriage, or adoption.

 The DVA 2005 Assures Right to Secure Housing